It was not so long since the great success of the M10B but the decline of McLaren in F5000 was swiftly completed with the M22, a lightly modified M18.

 Racing Team VDS for Teddy Pilette in the latter latter half of 1972.
 Pilette drove the ex-David Hobbs interim M18/M22 for the first six races of the season, achieving two second-place finishes, and moved over to the new M22 at the Oulton Park Gold Cup late May.
 However, the new car did not appear to be a step forward and Pilette slipped down the field.

 VDS ordered Chevrons for 1973 but the M22 had only a handful of outings before these were delivered.
-It's final race was Oulton Park 13 May 1973 where VDS No 2 Chris Craft finished down in 11th.
-The car was then said to be sold and its subsequent history is unknown.
+Its final race was Oulton Park 13 May 1973 where VDS No 2 Chris Craft finished down in 11th.
+The car was then said to be sold.

 Allan Lader US 1972.
 Lader had been racing a M18 leased from Evan Noyes but crashed it repeatedly.
 The Motoring News report on R6 Road Atlanta 20 Aug 1972 says that "Lader eliminated the latest M22 during a testing session".
 Many years later, in 1990, an advert for M22-3-72 noted that the spares from M22-2-72 "which was crashed by Lader" were with the car.
 Actually, as we'll see, the accident referred to was a different one.